Felix-Paetsch/MartinDemoProject/dev/notes/notes.md

 We first await (and reject) promise.
 Then we get around resolving it

-# Todo:

--   Maybe allow a 2nd message partner as input for creating a first one (?) or better a function: "message_partner_pair"
--   Generalize Bridge & MP
--   Remove Message Partners & MPOs
--   Every Pair of Message partners could have id_1 and id_2.. and then their id as MOPs can again be the same..

--   Unify the syntax for on callbacks and stuff, registering...
--   Go through all effect .orDie // ignore
--   asynmmetric MPO?
--   Implement "Ping" one level higher (; Basically a user should also have access to request/respond like I do (outside of any fetch implementation)
--   Better errors
-    -   Test if - with protocols - we responded with an actual correct (acceptable) error
-    -   Move more things to invalid message format error
-    -   Send the correct errors
-    -   SendFirstMessage should have same error as subsequent messages -> Protocoll error, right
-    -   Check i.g. error types of protocols
-    -   Automatically add as much data on error as possible
--   On Callback
--   Unify Casing
--   Unify if schemas live as const or static members
--   Set and overwrite local computed message data correctly
--   Get rid of the flying around evironment dependencies; assuming env stays the same and - at most - deactivates!!!!
--   move "Json" somewhere else
--   Better Errors for highest level protocols
-    => MPO do need envs for example

-# Todo

--   Build bridge
--   Clean Up
--   How to do "on" for protocolls correctly?

--   Debug
--   Handle (log) the (currently) ignore wrong message format errors and the other errors
-- Better errors
-- Refactor protocol
-- Get other stuff to work (demo)

--   Docs
--   Flat errors

-# MaybeTodo

--   Propagate errors back up
--   higher order middleware
--   Allow several communication channels (i.e. a wrapper channel) which implements retries, ...
--   Allow for a bridge to another endpoint, so we don't need to know the Address correctly.
-Maybe something like a "\*"

 # Notes on Effect

 -   Effect likes factories-ish more than classes